COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Introduction

-To address these issues, we propose COREA, the first unified framework that jointly learns relightable 3D Gaussians and an SDF through bidirectional 3D-to-3D supervision.
-Instead of inferring 3D properties from 2D images, COREA directly aligns both representations in 3D space.
-For SDF learning, we use the depth of 3D Gaussians to guide SDF ray sampling, establishing coarse geometric alignment between the two representations.
-The SDF is then refined by aligning its surface normals with the pixel-wise depth gradients from 3DGS, yielding more accurate and detailed surface geometry.
-For Gaussian learning, we project Gaussians onto the SDF surface and refine their normals through direct supervision from SDF normals, achieving consistent and precise geometry.
-To further enhance detail, we employ normal-aware densification, enabling Gaussians to capture subtle surface-level geometry.
-To regulate this normal-aware densification, we introduce a density control mechanism that evaluates image and geometry gradient curvature, allowing Gaussians to split only when it meaningfully reduces the loss and thereby preserving geometric fidelity and rendering stability.
-Using the jointly optimized Gaussians, we perform inverse PBR~\cite{Rendering_equation} to reliably disentangle BRDF parameters and lighting for improved relighting performance.
+\jyn{To address these issues, we propose COREA, the first unified three-tasks framework that jointly learns an SDF and relightable 3D Gaussians, uniquely supporting (i) SH-based NVS, (ii) surface reconstruction, and (iii) inverse PBR.} COREA couples an SDF and relightable 3DGS to use complementary geometric properties for stable normal learning on a shared underlying surface.
+The continuous SDF normal field stabilizes Gaussian normal formation, while geometry-constrained relightable 3DGS depth signals refine the SDF geometry. \jyn{For SDF learning, geometry-constrained relightable 3DGS provides reliable depth signals for SDF ray sampling, and COREA further refines the SDF by aligning SDF normals with pixel-wise depth gradients from the 3DGS depth map rather than alpha-blended normals.} For Gaussian learning, COREA projects Gaussians onto the SDF surface, aligns Gaussian normals with the SDF normal field, and drives normal-aware densification based on normal inconsistency to capture fine-scale detail.
+To keep \jyn{normal-aware densification} stable and efficient, we introduce \jyn{Dual-Density Control (DDC)} that balances \jyn{photometric and geometric gradients}, preventing excessive splitting while preserving geometric fidelity and stable rendering.
+With geometrically aligned Gaussians and stabilized normals, we perform inverse PBR~\cite{Rendering_equation} to robustly disentangle BRDF parameters and lighting, enabling faithful relighting under novel lighting.

-As shown in Fig.~\ref{fig:teaser} (a), COREA is the first unified framework that simultaneously performs NVS, mesh reconstruction, and PBR, based on precisely aligned geometry.
-It achieves superior performance in NVS and PBR (Fig.~\ref{fig:teaser} (b)), while also delivering high-quality mesh reconstruction results (Fig.~\ref{fig:teaser} (c)).
+As shown in Fig.~\ref{fig:teaser}~(a), COREA is \jyn{the only unified three-tasks framework that simultaneously supports SH-based NVS, surface reconstruction, and inverse PBR (Tab.~\ref{tab:capability}) by coupling relightable 3DGS and SDF to use complementary geometric properties on a shared underlying surface.} It achieves superior performance in \jyn{SH-based NVS and inverse PBR} (Fig.~\ref{fig:teaser}~(b)), while also delivering high-quality \jyn{reconstructed surfaces} (Fig.~\ref{fig:teaser}~(c)).